News Update!!: San Francisco, CA: Plane crash at San Francisco International Airport.

 National Transportation Safety Board (NTSB) investigators are being sent to San Francisco International Airport to investigate the plane crash.

-Earlier, Some reports that first responders have transported between 40 to 77 people to local hospitals and 2 people were transported by United States Coast Guard.
+Some reports that first responders have transported between 40 to 77 people to local hospitals and a person was transported by United States Coast Guard.